Getting from Italy to Croatia is getting easier. An overview of the options by land, sea and air – by bus, car, train, plane, ferry, and catamaran.

 I fondly recall the joys of a flight from London to Trieste, after which a two-hour bus ride brought me to Rijeka.
 After that, a short 11-hour overnight bus to Split, and then a wait for the 2-hour ferry to Stari Grad.
 And then the bus to Jelsa and I was home.
 Ah, the joys!

-Thankfully, those days are long gone, and Split today has more than 100 destinations connecting to it, for example.
+We almost managed to forget those days by the time the pandemic hit.
+At some point, Split had more than 100 destinations connecting to it, for example.
 Flights to Italy remain an interest option, however, especially for people visiting Istria.

-But the flight scene from Italy to Croatia has also improved immensely in recent years, with even the island of Losinj connected directly with Venice.
-Here is an overview of the flight options from Italy:
+But the flight scene from Italy to Croatia had also improved immensely in recent years, with even the island of Lošinj connected directly with Venice.
+Unfortunately, the number of the connecting flight is currently drastically reduced, but here is an overview of the flight options from Italy:

 Flights from Italy to Split